tennisgent/quickmock/README.md

 Jasmine Version
 ---------------
-QuickMock currently only supports [Jasmine 2.1](http://jasmine.github.io/2.1/introduction.html) and above.
+quickmock currently only supports [Jasmine 2.1](http://jasmine.github.io/2.1/introduction.html) and above.
 If you need support for additional versions of Jasmine, please submit an issue.

 Ideas for Improvement?
 ----------------------
-If you have any ideas for how to make QuickMock better, please submit them as pull requests.
+If you have any ideas for how to make quickmock better, please submit them as pull requests.

 Issues?
 -------